thumbnail

 Royal Air Force and Royal Navy Aircraft of WW2

-Aircraft which did service with either the British Royal Air Force (RAF) or Royal Navy during WW2.
+Aircraft which did squadron service with either the British Royal Air Force (RAF) or Royal Navy during WW2.
 Many are well-known, some are obscure, many served throughout the war and some for just a brief period.
-The list doesn't include experimental or prototype aircraft but it does include bombers and fighters as well as those used for reconnaisance, patrol, transport and training as well as gliders.
+The list doesn't include experimental, prototype or captured aircraft but it does include bomber, fighter, reconnaissance, patrol, transport and training aircraft as well as gliders.

 Rate: